Field Sobriety Tests in Texas

 Since most field sobriety tests are conducted before a Texas police officer's dash cam, if a FST is challenged, the video footage from the test will most likely be used as evidence against you in court.
 This is why it's a good idea not to take these tests when asked to.

-We will know how to provide you with the right advice and proceed with defending your DWI charges in Round Rock, Williamson County and Georgetown.
+We will know how to provide you with the right advice and proceed with defending your DWI charges in Round Rock, Georgetown, and throughout Williamson County.

 Board Certified Attorney